 In The 90’s sneaker company Nike came up with a marketing campaign to promote a brand called “Air Jordan” as a sponsorship for Chicago Bulls basketball player Michael Jordan.
 In order to get the consumers their attention to buy the sneakers.
 Nike met Warner Bros.
 (WB for short) to allow the company to use the Looney Tunes so they can gain revenue.
 I bet WB thought it was a good idea to allow Nike to use the Looney Tunes as a way to introduce a new generation of fans to Bugs Bunny, Daffy Duck, Marvin The Martian, Sylvester & Tweety, Foghorn Leghorn, Tasmanian Devil, Yosemite Sam & Elmer Fudd.
 The campaign became a massive success, as a result of gaining a truckload of cash, WB decided to develop a film based on the commercials, what do we get, “Space Jam.”

-Space Jam was released in 1996.
-It received mixed reviews from critics.
+Space Jam was released in 1996. (same year Beavis And Butthead Do America came out) It received mixed reviews from critics.
 Despite mixed reception, it made a profit at the box office.
 Doug Walker/Nostalgia Critic did a review on it, he didn’t like it alongside Chuck Jones who disowned the film.
 “OUCH!”

 Now that Kyrie Irving’s film Uncle Drew is out in theaters which is also based on a marketing campaign related to basketball.
 I would like to share the pros n’ cons surrounding Space Jam.
 Plus, a sequel is still under development with LeBron James taking over Michael Jordan’s role.
 Rumors speculate that Justin Lin might direct Space Jam 2.
 The sole reason why I want to review Space Jam, is because Uncle Drew has a similar premise minus Looney Tunes but with actual former basketball players covered in prosthetic makeup.